 Another awesome thing about Surfshark is that it comes with unlimited simultaneous connections on every subscription.
 That’s a godsend if you have multiple rigs or like gaming on your phone and tablet as well as your computer.
 It’s also useful if you’ve got a whole family of gamers and want to really destroy your eight-year-old at Smash.

 The only thing keeping Surfshark from the top of the list is that its speeds drop when you get too far from a server.
-NordVPN is fast no matter where you are (at least when using NordLynx), but if you’re in a location without much coverage, Surfshark might cause some lag.
+NordVPN is fast no matter where you are (at least when using NordLynx), but if you’re in a gaming city without much coverage, Surfshark might cause some lag.

 Check out Surfshark’s pricing here or read my full Surfshark review.